Umbrella Company in Taiwan

 Step 2: Install e-Filing Program

-Install an e-Filing program on your computer, which can be obtained from the National Taxation Bureau website here.
+Install an e-Filing program on your computer, which can be obtained from the National Taxation Bureau website here(link is external).

 Step 3: Complete e-Filing via Program